-- A. "Standard Specification for Structural Concrete" (ACI 301) by American Concrete Institute, herein referred to as ACI 301, is included in total as Specification for this structure except as otherwise specified herein. - B. Comply with provisions of following codes, specifications, and standards, except where more stringent requirements are shown on Drawings or specified herein: - 1.
+- A. "Standard Specification for Structural Concrete" (ACI 301) by American Concrete Institute, herein referred to as ACI 301, is included in total as specification for this structure except as otherwise specified herein. - B. Comply with provisions of following codes, specifications and standards except where more stringent requirements are shown on Drawings or specified herein: - 1.
 "Building Code Requirements for Structural Concrete" (ACI 318), American Concrete Institute, herein referred to as ACI 318. - 2.
 "Hot Weather Concreting" reported by ACI Committee 305. - 3.
 "Cold Weather Concreting" reported by ACI Committee 306. - 4.
-"Standard Specification for Curing Concrete" (ACI 308). - C. Contractor shall have following ACI publications at Project construction site at all times: - "Standard Specifications for Structural Concrete (ACI 301) with Selected ACI and ASTM References".
-ACI Field Reference Manual, SP15. - 2.
+"Standard Specification for Curing Concrete" (ACI 308.1) - C. Contractor shall have following ACI publications at Project construction site at all times: - 1.
+"Standard Specifications for Structural Concrete (ACI 301) with Selected ACI and ASTM References," ACI Field Reference Manual, SP15. - 2.
 "Hot Weather Concreting" reported by ACI Committee 305. - 3.
 "Cold Weather Concreting" reported by ACI Committee 306. - D. American Society for Testing and Materials (ASTM): - 1.
-ASTM C109, "Test Method for Compressive Strength of Hydraulic Cement Mortars (Using 2-in. or 50-mm Cube Specimens)". - 2.
-ASTM C31, "Test Method for Compressive Strength of Cylindrical Concrete Specimens".
+ASTM C109, "Test Method for Compressive Strength of Hydraulic Cement Mortars (Using 2-in. or 50-mm Cube Specimens)." - 2.
+ASTM C31, "Test Method for Compressive Strength of Cylindrical Concrete Specimens." - 3.
+ASTM C1583, "Standard Test Method for the Tensile Strength of Concrete Surfaces and the Bond Strength or Tensile Strength of Concrete Repair and Overlay Materials by Direct Tension (Pull-off Method)"